 The surgeons that produce the finest caviar traditionally hail from the Caspian Sea, which borders Russia, Iran, Kazakhstan, Azerbaijan, and Turkmenistan.
-However, the sturgeon population has declined by 70 per cent in the last century, leading to a partial ban on fishing sturgeon directly from the Caspian Sea in 2008.
+However, the sturgeon population has declined by 70 percent in the last century, leading to a partial ban on fishing sturgeon directly from the Caspian Sea in 2008.

 Sturgeon also take up to 25 years to reach maturity and produce eggs, which only exacerbates the species’ vulnerability and rarity.
-Most companies have turned to breed the prehistoric fish instead, meaning that the majority of caviar today comes from farms.
+Most companies have turned to breeding the prehistoric fish instead, meaning that the majority of caviar today comes from farms.

 Caviar types and flavour profiles